 Staff and Board

 Carey Fay-Horowitz, Founder & Executive Director, is a graduate of NYU’s Gallatin School of Individualized Study, where she earned a B.A. in writing and community activism while playing drums for several independent bands.
 Throughout high school and college, she spent summers working at the Berkeley Tuolumne Camp, where she developed an understanding of the power of camp to create community.
 After volunteering at the Rock 'n' Roll Camp for Girls in Portland, Oregon in 2006, she returned to Oakland to establish a local version of the camp, which debuted in 2008.
-She plays in the all-female band Songs For Moms, and her spirit animal is her cat, Sketchy.
+She spent 7 years drumming for and touring with her all-female band Songs For Moms, and, in May 2014, became a mom herself to future rock camper, River.

 Voula O’Grady, Development Coordinator, is a graduate of Wesleyan University’s College of Letters and is the founder of the Creative Action Project (CAP), a program for teen girls focusing on creative expression and leadership development.
 Voula brings a wide range of skills and experience to BAGRC, including a background in arts education, curriculum development, community outreach, and volunteer coordination.
 She has completed over 200 hours of youth worker training and has coordinated fundraising projects for organizations including Community United Against Violence and Spontaneous Celebrations Art Center.
 She is passionate about the power of the arts to create change, and sells her art, craft and design work via her Gold Dust Studio line.